Universal bounds for quantum metrology in the presence of correlated noise

-A challenging extension will be to explore the continuous time limit, where quantum combs (also known as process tensors~\cite{Milz2021}) are routinely used in numerical studies of the dynamics and control of non-Markovian open systems~\cite{Pollock2018a,Jorgensen2019,Fux2021, Butler2024,Ortega-Taberner2024}.
-Finally, it will be interesting to see if similar ideas apply to the related problem of discriminating quantum combs~\cite{Chiribella2008a,Gutoski2012,Wang2019e,Zambon2024a}.
+A challenging extension will be to proceed towards the continuous time limit, where quantum combs (known as process tensors~\cite{Milz2021}) are routinely used in numerical studies of the dynamics and control of non-Markovian open systems~\cite{Pollock2018a,Jorgensen2019,Fux2021, Butler2024,Ortega-Taberner2024}.
+Finally, it will be interesting to see if similar ideas apply to the related problem of discriminating quantum combs~\cite{Chiribella2008a,Gutoski2012,Wang2019e,Nakahira2021,Nakahira2021b,Hirche2023b,Zambon2024a,Bavaresco2021}.

 \paragraph*{Acknowledgements.} We thank Wojciech Górecki and Andrea Smirne for helpful discussions.
 This work was supported by the National Science Center (Poland) grant No.2020/37/B/ST2/02134.
 FA acknowledges support from Marie Skłodowska-Curie Action EUHORIZON-MSCA-2021PF-01 (project \mbox{QECANM}, grant No. 101068347).